 This blog will explain what a QR code is, as well as its different types and advantages.

-QR code is a type of matrix barcode that is used to make payments to various merchants and owners.
+The QR code (Quick Response) is a type of matrix barcode that is used to make payments to various merchants and owners.
 To complete transactions, smartphone cameras or QR scanners can be used to read a QR code.

-- QR codes are created using standardized encoding modes such as a byte /binary, numeric, and alphanumeric
+• QR codes are created using standardized encoding modes such as byte/binary, numeric, and alphanumeric

-- Merchants and individuals can share QR codes in order to receive money online
+• Merchants and individuals can share QR codes to receive money online

 What Are The Types Of QR Codes?